390th Strategic Missile Wing: Combat in Europe

 The group was the last of the "second wind" heavy bombardment groups that reinforced VIII Bomber Command in the summer of 1943 to arrive in England.
 It operated chiefly against strategic objectives.
 The 390th began combat on 12 August 1943.
 Only five days later, on 17 August, the group attacked the Messerschmitt aircraft complex at Regensburg, achieving the highest accuracy of any of the groups sent against the target.
 Near the target area, the group was attacked by twin engine German fighters and suffered the heaviest losses of the three groups in the lead wing.
 This was a shuttle mission, with the bombers recovering at Twelfth Air Force bases in North Africa, although a group aircraft was one of the first two American planes to make emergency landings in neutral Switzerland.
+(Note: A B-17 of the 100th Bombardment Group landed in Switzerland on the same mission.
+Freeman, p.
+68.)
 The group received a Distinguished Unit Citation for the mission.

 The 390th was awarded a second Distinguished Unit Citation for a mission on 14 October 1943 when it braved assaults by enemy fighters to bomb the ball bearing plants at Schweinfurt.
 Once again, the group had the most accurate bombing results of the units attacking the target.
 Allied intelligence estimated that following the attack German ball bearing production was reduced by 50% and that it was six months before production was restored to its level before the attack.
 The group participated in the intensive Allied attacks on the German aircraft industry during Big Week, from 20 to 25 February 1944, when it bombed aircraft factories, instrument plants and aircraft depots.
 Other strategic missions included attacks on marshalling yards at Frankfurt, bridges at Cologne, petroleum facilities at Zeitz, factories at Mannheim, naval installations at Bremen and synthetic oil refineries at Merseburg.

 In January 1944 Sergeant Hewitt ‘Buck’ Dunn joined the 390th, who was a gunner and bombardier.
 He went on to become the only man in the Eighth Air Force to fly over 100 combat missions and one of the most decorated Enlisted men in the U.S. Air Force.
 He died in 1961 at the age of 41 and is buried at Arlington National Cemetery.